1adog1/eve-watchman/README.md

 ## Relay Setup
 * After setting up the `/config/watchmanConfig.ini` file you can either run `/relay/singleRunRelay.py` as a cronjob or `/relay/automaticallyRunRelay.py` once to begin relaying notifications.
+ * If running the relay as a cronjob, make sure to run it at a pace that can take advantage of staggering (Faster than or equal to `600 seconds / highest number of relay characters in a single corporation`).

 ### To Deploy the Relay on a Seperate Server
 In the event that it's not easy to deploy the entire app to one server, the Python-Based Relay can be transferred to another server by following the instructions below: